garak92/rearx/README.md

 Left arrow -> Go to previous page\
 f -> Go to first page\
 q -> Quit
+[0-9] -> opens the search result corresponding to the pressed number key

 # Installation
 On Arch Linux and derivatives, you can install from the AUR like this: yay -S rearx